acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 ## Releases

 EnableGop version (OpenCore version)
+### 1.2 (0.9.1)
+ - Added GopBurstMode support

+*Note 1*: This should provide faster GOP rendering on all EnableGopDirect systems; and rendering at least at the same speed as before, and on some systems noticeably faster than before, on almost all EnableGop systems.

+*Note 2*: The compressed driver for version 1.2 is 1KB larger than for version 1.1, so for AMD vBIOSes which are tight on space version 1.1 may be used instead to avoid the need for VGA stripping to make additional space.

 ### 1.1 (0.9.0)
  - Fixed early verbose boot lines appearing over picker
  - Added EnableGop version number to UI section